 Go Mills River Bicycle & Pedestrian Plan

-The Town of Mills River has partnered with the North Carolina Department of Transportation (NCDOT), Blue Ridge Bicycle Club, and Traffic Planning and Design, Inc. to develop the Town's first bicycle and pedestrian plan.
-This plan will identify potential routes for the construction of new infrastructure to support alternate modes of transportation including sidewalks, greenways, bike paths, and bike lanes.
-These are sometimes referred to as multimodal transportation alternatives.
+The Town of Mills River partnered with the North Carolina Department of Transportation (NCDOT), Blue Ridge Bicycle Club, and Traffic Planning and Design, Inc. to develop the Town's first bicycle and pedestrian plan.
+This plan will identify potential routes for new multimodal infrastructure to support alternate modes of transportation including sidewalks, greenways, bike paths, bike lanes, and safety signage.

 The Town's work on this project officially began in the summer of 2020 with the adoption of Resolution 2020-06 authorizing the Town to submit its grant request.
 On January 6, 2021 the Town learned it was approved for the grant and the official grant agreement was signed on March 18, 2021.
 Once the agreement was signed the Town immediately began identifying a steering committee and gathering the required data and documents to establish baseline information to be used in the development of the plan.

 Why do we plan?
 To make better decisions.
-This plan establishes a vision for multimodal connectivity, it positions the Town for future funding and partnerships, supports local goals of multimodal connections, and guides developer participation.
+This plan establishes a vision for pedestrian and bicycle connectivity, it positions the Town for future funding and partnerships, supports local goals of multimodal connections, and guides developer participation.

 Mills river is a close-knit community with a high quality of life where infrastructure and connectivity is prioritized.
 People can easily and safely walk and bike for transportation and recreation.
 Residents and visitors can access the Town's park without a car, and transportation opportunities connect neighborhoods to schools and commercial / employment centers.

-- Foster a Pedestrian and Bicycle Friendly Mills River
+- Foster a pedestrian and bicycle friendly Mills River through programs and policies.

-The steering committee has identified four goals for the Go Mills River plan.
+The steering committee identified four goals for the Go Mills River plan:

-- Create the Network.
-Connect greenways, sidewalks, and bike facilities to key destinations and schools.
+- Create the Network: Connect greenways, sidewalks, bike facilities, and street crossings to key destinations and schools.

-- Identify Policy.
-Identify policy recommendations that facilitate greenways, sidewalks, or other multimodal improvements.
+- Improve Policy: Identify policy recommendations that facilitate greenways, sidewalks, or other multimodal improvements.

-- Promote a Culture of Walking and Biking.
-Develop a culture that celebrates walking and biking.
+- Promote a Culture of Walking and Biking: Develop educational and encouragement programs that support a culture where walking and biking is celebrated.